amn-jain/Sudoku-Solver/README.md

 # Sudoku-Solver
-This repository contain implementation of Sudoku Solver by backpropagation in C++ and Python.
+This repository contain implementation of Sudoku Solver by backtracking in C++ and Python.